Icons

 Adding new custom icons

-To add a new custom icon to the Supabase icon library:
+Follow these steps to add a new custom icon to the Supabase icon library.

 1. Create SVG file: Add your SVG file to packages/icons/src/raw-icons/ with a kebab-case name (e.g., my-new-icon.svg).
-Make sure it has follows these exact requirements:
+Make sure it follows these requirements:

 • Uses stroke="currentColor" for strokes (no hardcoded colors)